microsoft/onnxruntime/docs/get-started/with-windows.md

 ---

-# Get started with Onnx Runtime for Windows
+# Get started with ONNX Runtime for Windows
 {: .no_toc }

 The ONNX Runtime Nuget package provides the ability to use the full [WinML API](https://docs.microsoft.com/en-us/windows/ai/windows-ml/api-reference).